Best Fishing Lines and Fishing Hooks in Kenya: Durability, Types, Costs, and Professional Use

 Durability of Fishing Lines

-• Abrasion: Rocks, debris, and boat friction can fray lines easily.
+• Rocks, debris, and boat friction

-Durability Tips
+Durability tips:

-• Replace lines after heavy use or once visible wear appears.
+• Replace lines once visible wear appears

 Fishing Hooks in Kenya